anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI+Lecture+09+Decorator/UI+Lecture+09.md

     }
 }

-## Now you have a reusable mainqueue dispatch decorater
+## Now you have a reusable MainQueueDispatch decorater

+Do the same in FeedImageDataLoader and see no change in any class aonly change in composition.